AaltoSciComp/scicomp-docs/triton/apps/conda.rst

 -----------------------------------------

 NVIDIA's `CUDA-toolkit <https://developer.nvidia.com/cuda-toolkit>`_ is needed for working with NVIDIA's GPUs.
-Many Python frameworks that work on GPUs need to have a supported CUDA toolkit installed.
+Many frameworks that work on GPUs need to have a supported CUDA toolkit installed.

 Conda is often used to provide the CUDA toolkit and additional libraries such